 A narrow rectangular footprint, simplicity of construction, and efficiency are the signature features of the shotgun.
-Like most homes in New Orleans, shotguns are usually raised two to three feet of the ground in response to the threats of storms, hurricanes, and high winds that affected the coastal areas of Louisiana.
-Most shotguns are built almost always close to a street and have a very short front yard.
+Like most homes in New Orleans, shotguns are usually raised two to three feet off the ground in response to the threats of storms, hurricanes, and high winds that affect the coastal areas of Louisiana.
+Most shotguns are built almost always close to a street and have a short front yard.

 Here are some of the other distinct characteristics of the shotgun house:

-1. Single door and window in front of the house – there is often a side door that leads to the backroom in some types of shotguns.
+1. Single door and window in front of the house – often, a side door leads to the backroom in some types of shotguns.

 2. Decorative shutters that cover the front door and window

-3. Typically, shotguns have a wood frame structure and siding, but theyre also some made of brick or stone.
+3. Typically, shotguns have a wood frame structure and siding, but some are made of brick or stone.

 4. Simpler and older shotgun types have flat roofs with no overhang – and no covered front porch

 5. After 1880, roof overhangs with a gable above became part of the shotgun

 6. Decorative wooden brackets often support the overhang

 7. Rooms with high ceilings – intended to cool the home during the hot summer months – featured decor accents such as moldings, ceiling medallions, and elaborate woodwork.